codefellows-seattle-301n9/01-mobile-first/README.md

   - Clone the repo from the link your partner Slacked you into your working directory.
   - Fetch the branch you were just working on (`git fetch origin <driverName-navigatorName>`)
   - Switch to that branch (`git checkout --track origin/<driverName-navigatorName>`).
-  - NOTE: `<driverName-navigatorName>` should stick with the *original* roles, e.g. branch named `allie-sam` stays same even when Sam switched to being driver.
+  - NOTE: `<driverName-navigatorName>` should stick with the *original* roles, e.g. branch named `allie-sam` stays the same even though Sam switched to being driver.
   - Navigate into the subdirectory named after you and your partner.
   - Open the code in your editor and resume editing the code.
   - Add, commit, push as you have done before.